MartV0/personal-site/content/posts/variable_sized_on_stack.md

 ```

 The general strategy goes like this: the fixed size variables are located at the
-start of the stack frame, along with an additional variable for each array storing
+start of the stack frame, along with an additional variable for each variable sized array storing
 the starting position of the array.
 These variables can still be addressed using a single instruction.
-The variable sized arrays are then just put on top of the stack,
+The variable sized arrays are then just put on top of that on the stack,
 they can be addressed by using the additional variable.

 Let's have a look at the what the array allocation compiles to.